USB device is not recognized or USB Ports stopped working after recent windows 10 update? Lets fix the problem

-This is another Effective solution as Windows by default switch your USB controllers in order to save power (typically when the device is not in use) and once the device is needed, Windows again turn ON the device.
-But sometimes due to any reason or some corrupt settings, Windows is not able to turn ON the device and cause the USB devices to Stop working.
+This is another effective solution as Windows by default switches your USB controllers in order to save power (typically when the device is not in use) and once the device is needed, Windows again turn ON the device.
+But sometimes due to any reason or some corrupt settings, Windows is not able to turn ON the device and causes the USB devices to Stop working.
 That cause

 - Open Device Manager.